loggy01/interelate/README.md

   </dd>

   <dt><code>--yates_correction</code>:</dt>
-  <dd>An optional value of <code>True</code> or <code>False</code> for whether to use Yates's correction in χ² and association tests.
+  <dd>An optional value of <code>True</code> or <code>False</code> for whether to use Yates' correction in χ² tests and association statistic calculations.
 The default is <code>False</code>.
 It is forced to be <code>False</code> in global tests if there are more than two reference BED files.
   </dd>

   <dt><code>--power_divergence_lambda</code>:</dt>
-  <dd>An optional floating point value to use as a statistic from the Cressie-Read power divergence family in place of Pearson's χ² statistic in χ² and association tests.
+  <dd>An optional floating point value to use as a statistic from the Cressie-Read power divergence family in place of Pearson's χ² statistic in χ² tests and association statistic calculations.
 The default is <code>None</code>.
   </dd>

   <dt><code>--resampling_method</code>:</dt>